Applications for Postgraduate York Award Gold are NOW OPEN.

 Section 2 - Reflecting on your Strengths

-Here you will be asked to reflect on your personal strengths and consider how you have developed these over your time as a postgraduate student at York.
+In this section you will be asked to spend some time reflecting on your personal strengths and consider how you have developed these over your time as a postgraduate student at York.
 Applicants are encouraged to complete York Strengths Online as part of this section to support your reflections in the remainder of the form.

 Section 3 - Reflecting on your experiences

-There are then three reflective pieces for you to complete in this section (max 600 words each), relating to common areas of student experience: work and/or volunteering; personal interests and/or hobbies; and academic studies.
+There are then three reflective pieces for you to complete in this section, each relating to common areas of student experience: work and/or volunteering; personal interests and/or hobbies; and academic studies.

 To help guide your answers each piece is split into three parts.

 For each of the reflective pieces, you will be asked to choose one situation to reflect on from the list available below.
 Your completed form must give an account of your development in three different areas;

 A. Took the initiative or demonstrated an innovative approach